washcroft/HttpGarageDoorController/README.md

 * SENSOR_CLOSED_INPUT_PIN - The GPIO input pin connected to the reed switch at the garage door closed position

 * HTTP_SERVER_PORT - The TCP port the HTTP web server should listen on (default 80)
+* HTTP_REQUEST_TIMEOUT - The amount of time in milliseconds a request is allowed to take before closing it (default 4000)
 * HTTP_REQUEST_BUFFER_SIZE - The buffer size to allocate for each incoming HTTP request (default 256)
 * WIFI_CONNECTION_TIMEOUT - The amount of time in milliseconds a WiFi connection can wait to setup before retrying
 * MDNS_NAME - The mDNS hostname the controller should publish (WiFi101 support experimental, exclude .local)